Making the Case

-The Robert R. McCormick Foundation’s Journalism Program is deep into the first stage of launching Why News Matters, a grantmaking program designed to enhance news literacy skills and programs in Chicago.
+The Robert R. McCormick Foundation’s Journalism Program is in the second year of of Why News Matters, a grantmaking program designed to enhance news literacy skills and programs in Chicago.
 We expect to invest as much as $6 million in the Why News Matters initiative during the 2013-2015 period.

 News literacy is the ability to use critical thinking skills to judge the reliability and credibility of news reports and information sources.
 It enables citizens to become smarter consumers and creators of fact-based information.
 It helps them develop informed perspectives and the navigational skills to become effective citizens in a digitally connected society.
 News literacy programs also emphasize the importance of news and information, the value of reliable sources and appreciation of First Amendment freedoms.

 The Why News Matters initiative builds on the strong news literacy youth and teacher training programs that have been the core of the McCormick Foundation’s journalism funding since 2009.
 Since then, we’ve learned more about young people and how they access news and information.
 But we also have much to learn.
 In addition to our youth work, we hope to expand the initiative to engage broader Chicago-area audiences.